-Due to its user-friendly interface and extensive features, QuickBooks is considered one of the top cloud accounting software for startups.
+Due to its user-friendly interface and extensive features, QuickBooks Online is considered one of the top cloud accounting software for startups.
 Using this software instead of Excel allows you to have a well-organized accounting system right from the start.

 Common startup expenses